sandinmyjoints/octomacs/README.md

 * `ido` If ido.el is available, then it will be used when prompting for an Octopress project.

+* `rvm` If rvm.el is available, then it will be used whenever Octomacs needs to run a command in the Octopress directory.

 # Planned features

 * Ability to call `rake generate`.